distantorigin/miriani-next/README.md

 4. (Optional) Configure your `worlds/Miriani.mcl` file to connect to `localhost` on port `1234` if you're using Proxiani.
 5. (Optional) Set up the Proxiani server by visiting the [Proxiani GitHub page](https://github.com/PsudoDeSudo/proxiani) for the latest supported versions and detailed setup instructions.

+### Why Move Away from VIP Mud?

+VIP Mud has been the traditional choice for Miriani players for good reason - the **Miriani Soundpack for VIP Mud** (previously known as the Offline Cloud Soundpack) is stellar.
+It continues to provide an incredibly rich, immersive audio experience that makes the game come alive.
+For years, it's been the gold standard for Miriani gameplay.

+However, VIP Mud itself comes with significant limitations that make it increasingly problematic:

+- **Dead Technology**: VIP Mud is written in VB6 (Visual Basic 6), which reached end-of-life in 2008.
+The runtime dependencies are legacy components that Windows may stop supporting at any time.
+Even if the current maintainer were to continue doing so, there are no modern development tools, debuggers, or libraries that work with VB6

+ - **Performance Problems**: VIP Mud suffers from poor performance that impacts gameplay.
+The performance issues were so severe that they led to the creation of tools like [Proxiani](https://github.com/tms88/proxiani), which acts as a local proxy to work around VIP Mud's performance limitations.

+- **Limited Trigger System**: VIP Mud has a hard limit on the number of triggers you can create, which severely restricts how complex your soundpack or automation can be.
+This artificial limitation forces compromises in functionality.

+- **Commercial Software for a Niche Market**: VIP Mud is commercial software.
+Who pays for MUD clients these days?
+Most MUD clients are free and open source, making this an increasingly hard sell.
+In fact, every other single popular client that's still maintained is completely free.

+- **Abandoned Development**: VIP Mud is no longer actively maintained.
+The original owner transferred it to someone else, but no meaningful updates have been made, which should concern anyone continuing to use the software.
+There have been only 3 major version releases since 2008 (1.0, 1.1, and 2.0).
+Nearly two decades of stagnation while still charging the same price does not bode well for the future

+- **No Modern Scripting**: VIP Mud lacks support for modern scripting languages like Lua, Python, or JavaScript.
+This makes it difficult for players to customize their experience or add new features without diving into the outdated, proprietary scripting language

+MUSHclient, in contrast, is free, open source, actively maintained, and supports Lua scripting out of the box.
+This makes it a far more future-proof platform for Miriani players.
+Our goal is to bring the same stellar experience from the VIP Mud soundpack to this more sustainable platform.
+While MUSHclient still lacks some modern features, such as built-in TLS, work is ongoing to find solutions to this.
+MUSHclient has a much richer catalog of plugins and features, and doesn't require knowledge of a proprietary, esoteric scripting language to maintain.

+### AI-Generated Content (AIGC)

+This project leverages modern agentic AI coding tools to accelerate development and feature migration.
+However, we take code quality seriously:

+- **All AI-generated code is reviewed**: Every piece of AI-generated content goes through human review before being committed to the repository.
+- **Testing and validation**: AIGC is tested to ensure it works correctly and integrates properly with existing systems.
+Updates are carefully tested in a small group of alpha testers prior to being pushed to the public.
+- **Quality over speed**: While AI helps us move faster, we prioritize code quality, maintainability, and the user experience.

+We believe in transparency about our development process.
+The combination of AI assistance and human oversight allows us to rapidly migrate features from the VIP Mud soundpack while maintaining high standards.

+These scripts are **not** vibe-coded; while ~70% of the codebase is written by AI, commits are not blindly accepted and the process remains collaborative.
+Outside of the development process, the codebase is routinely reviewed for cruft or AI "slop".
+We prioritize security and performance over feature bloat.

+**Disclaimer**: I don't actively play the game anymore, so things may break and I may be slow to fix them.
+If you're interested in helping maintain the soundpack, please let me know!
+This is a community project.

 ## Sound Attribution

 We stand on the shoulders of giants.
 This project utilizes sounds from the following sources: